1. Purpose and Scope

 The Highwire website is openly available and Visitors to the website are not required to input any personal information in order to navigate our pages and learn about our products.
 Highwire does, however, use cookies as a way to help us improve the visitor experience, as further described in Section 4 below.
 First-time visitors to the Highwire site are immediately informed of our use of cookies via a pop-up banner and there is also a link to this policy provided within the text of the pop-up banner and at the bottom of every page on our website.

-Users of the Highwire system are defined within this policy as individuals who are enrolled in one or more of Highwire’s software products, including Highwire Safety, Highwire Financial, Highwire Tracker, and/or Highwire Inspect.
-This policy encompasses all the client end Users who use any aspect of the Highwire system, as well as Highwire employees.
+Users of the Highwire system are defined within this policy as individuals who are enrolled in Highwire’s software application, including Highwire Advanced Safety, Highwire Prequalification, Highwire Comprehensive, Highwire Inspections, and Highwire Incidents.
+This policy encompasses all the client and contractor users who use any aspect of the Highwire application, as well as Highwire employees.

-Highwire Users and can be set up with 1 of 2 types of access to the Highwire web-based application – either Administrative or General.
-The only standard distinction between the two access levels is that Administrative Users are initially set up in the system by Highwire and are given the capability to create General Users so that they can internally manage the list of their employees who will be using the Highwire application based on their specific business needs.
+Highwire users can be set up with one of two types of access to the Highwire web-based application - either Administrator or General User.
+The only standard distinction between the two access levels is that Administrators are initially set up in the system by Highwire and are given the capability to create General Users so that they can internally manage the list of their employees who will be using the Highwire application based on their specific business needs.

-When a General User is added by a Hiring Partner Administrator, the only identifiable data that is provided by the Administrator is the name, business email address, title, and telephone number of the General User.
-Once a Hiring Partner Administrator sets up a General User profile, an automatic email is sent from the Highwire system to the General User that provides a link to initiate the formal creation of a unique General User profile.
+When a General User is added by a client or contractor Administrator, the only identifiable data that is provided by the Administrator is the name, business email address, title, and telephone number of the General User.
+Once an Administrator sets up a General User profile, an automatic email is sent from the Highwire system to the General User that provides a link to initiate the formal creation of a unique General User profile.
 During this set-up process, we use a CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart), which is a challenge-response system test that is designed to differentiate humans from automated programs.
-A CAPTCHA differentiates between human and bot by requiring completion of a task that is easy for most humans to perform but is more difficult and time-consuming for current bots to complete.
-Further, during set-up, all users must create a password that adheres to the application’s strict password system that is described in detail in the Highwire Password Policy.
+A CAPTCHA differentiates between humans and bots by requiring completion of a task that is easy for most humans to perform but is more difficult and time-consuming for current bots to complete.
+Further, during set-up, all users are required by the system to create a password that adheres to the application’s strict password system, which is described in detail in the Highwire Password Policy.

-All end user accounts (Hiring Partners and Contracting Partners) are unique to each user and are never shared.
-Based on the unique username and password, a General User is only able to access the specific data that he/she enters.
-In addition, end users only have access to the specific modules of the Highwire application (e.g., Highwire Safety, Highwire Financial, Highwire Tracker, Highwire Inspect) that are defined by their client contract agreement.
+All user accounts (clients or contractors) are unique to each user and are never shared.
+Based on the unique username and password, a General User can only access the specific data that he/she enters.
+In addition, users only have access to the specific modules of the Highwire application (e.g., Highwire Advanced Safety, Highwire Inspections, Highwire Incidents) that are defined by their contractual agreement.

 3. Reference Documents